Stellar Escape from Globular Clusters. II. Clusters May Eat Their Own Tails: Theory

-The above understanding has led to nearly a century of study on two-body relaxation's impact on the star cluster evaporation rate \citep[e.g.,][]{Ambartsumian1937, Spitzer1940, Chandrasekhar1942, Henon1960, Henon1969, SpitzerShapiro1972, Baumgardt2001}.
-Yet $\Delta t_{\rm esc}$ itself has attracted little direct study beyond the seminal work of FH00 \citep[and follow-up, e.g.,][]{TanikawaFukushige2010}, who demonstrated via direct $N$-body modeling with analytical support that it is typically of order a Hubble time for MWGCs.
-This neglect is likely because $\Delta t_{\rm esc}$ is largely irrelevant for GCs modeled with direct $N$-body codes \citep[though see][]{Baumgardt2001} since they typically only remove bodies once they pass beyond several $r_t$ anyway.
-Yet $\Delta t_{\rm esc}$ is very relevant for models that use an energy-based escape criterion, like most Fokker-Planck or Monte Carlo codes, including \texttt{CMC}.
-Such codes often remove cluster members immediately upon satisfying $\Etilde>0$ or some alternative energy criterion, effectively assuming $\Delta t_{\rm esc}=0$ \citep[e.g.,][]{SpitzerShull1975,LeeGoodman1995,Giersz2008,Chatterjee2010}.
-While a non-zero delay time has since been implemented into the \texttt{MOCCA} Monte Carlo code \citep{Giersz2013}---see Section~\ref{S:discussion_monte_carlo_method}---the impact of $\Delta t_{\rm esc}$'s extreme magnitude merits further study.
-In particular, $\Delta t_{\rm esc}$ in a realistically evolving $\phiclus$---a highly practical scenario---has yet to be explored at all, motivating our attention to this case in Section~\ref{S:results_new_escape_timescale}.
+Since the necks about L1/L2 are narrow for $\Etilde\ll 1$, relaxation-driven PEs may take many $t_c$ to `find' and escape through these necks, a fact highlighted in the seminal work by FH00 \citep[see also][]{TanikawaFukushige2010}.
+Via direct $N$-body modeling with analytical support, they showed that the typical \textit{escape timescale} $\Delta t_{\rm esc}$---between first satisfying $\Etilde>0$ and crossing beyond $r_t$---is of order an entire Hubble time for MWGCs in the idealized case of a static $\phiclus$.
+They also found that for $\Etilde\ll 1$ and static $\phiclus$, then $\Delta t_{\rm esc}\propto\Etilde^{-2}$.
+Yet $\Delta t_{\rm esc}$ has attracted little further study, likely due to its limited relevance to direct $N$-body models \citep[though see][]{Baumgardt2001}, which typically only remove bodies once they pass beyond several $r_t$ anyway. $\Delta t_{\rm esc}$ \textit{is} important for models that use energy-based escape criteria, however, like most Fokker-Planck or Monte Carlo codes, including \texttt{CMC} and \texttt{MOCCA}.
+For reasons we discuss in the next Section, such codes usually remove bodies immediately once they satsify $\Etilde>0$ or a similar energy-based criterion, effectively assuming $\Delta t_{\rm esc}=0$ \citep[e.g.,][]{SpitzerShull1975,LeeGoodman1995,Giersz2008,Chatterjee2010}.
+Especially since the \texttt{MOCCA} code now implements delayed escape based on FH00's idealized findings \citep{Giersz2013}, $\Delta t_{\rm esc}$'s extreme length merits revisiting.
+In particular, $\Delta t_{\rm esc}$ in a realistically evolving $\phiclus$---a highly practical scenario that should hasten escape due to GC mass loss---has yet to be explored at all, motivating our later attention to this case.